mauriciogtec/mauriciogtec.github.io/_sources/index.md.txt

 ---
 # Mauricio Tec

-I am a Research Associate at Harvard University interested in AI for decision-making.
-My research integrates tools from reinforcement learning, deep learning, Bayesian statistics, and causality.
-I pursue fundamental research towards expanding the capabilities of AI systems.
+I am a Research Associate at Harvard University interested in decision-making AI.
+My research pursues fundamental research toward expanding the capabilities of AI systems, integrating tools from reinforcement learning, deep learning, Bayesian inference, and causality.
+My work is also often motivated by real applications with social impact.
 Currently, I'm fascinated by the potential of LLMs and foundation models to enhance decision-making agents.
-My work is also often motivated by real applications with social impact.
 During my Ph.D., I was a member of the [UT Austin Villa](https://www.cs.utexas.edu/~AustinVilla/) Robot Soccer Team where I worked on a low-resource robot vision system using neural networks.

 ![robot-detective](_static/robot-detective.jpeg)
 <!-- <img src="_static/robot-detective.jpeg" alt="robot-detective" width="700"/> -->